 In 1952 he and his wife, Lady Cecelia Fitzroy, opened Castle Howard to the public.
 In 1981 the famous Granada Television production of Brideshead Revisited was heavily located at Castle Howard and, as a result of funding from Granada, the garden hall was rebuilt and redecorated.

 Another filming, 20 years later, of the same book, also contributed to the cost of renovating the long hall in the west wing.
 George Howard was made a Life Peer of the House of Lords in 2012 and died in 2013, rarely has such an honour been better earned.
 Since then the house has been owned and run by a private company, with members of the Howard family as its board members and principal officers.

 Castle Howard is, if not the finest, then certainly one of the three best stately homes in England.
 If one were to do any sort of justice to its extensive, indeed almost limitless charms, one would need at least a day or two to scratch the surface.

 It is difficult to pick out the real stars of the house but the chapel, seen in the TV series, stands out.
 It is small but fantastically decorated.

 The house is littered with great master paintings, busts and statuary all of enormous merit.
 The living rooms of the house are all wonderful and give a great sense of the character of its owners and residents over the years.
-Indeed, the family still occupy the east wing.
+Indeed, the family still occupies the east wing.

 Dr Johnson said that “he who tires of London is tired of life.”
-But in my opinion anyone who travels to Yorkshire and does not visit the Minster and especially Castle Howard shouldn’t really travel at all.
+But in my opinion, anyone who travels to Yorkshire and does not visit the Minster and especially Castle Howard shouldn’t really travel at all.